 Our room at the Drury was comfortable, spacious and modern, and included excellent free wifi.
 At the lobby level, generous breakfasts and happy hour meals are served in an open dining area with a lovely art deco ceiling and banquettes.
 The rooftop lounge area is a perfect spot to relax when the weather cooperates.

-There are many more downtown Pittsburgh hotels to choose from, and AirBnb is another good option if you’d like kitchen facilities.
-Receive $40 off your first Airbnb rental.
+There are many more downtown Pittsburgh hotels to choose from, and many Pittsburgh AirBnb rentals if you'd like kitchen facilities.

-> Check Pittsburgh hotel reviews and availability now.
+> Check Pittsburgh hotel rates and availability now.

 Getting There: Pittsburgh PA from Washington DC Area

 Pittsburgh is about a 4-hour drive from the Washington DC area, as long as you avoid rush hour traffic.
 The drive follows Routes 70 and 76, entering Pittsburgh from the east.
 We prefer an alternate route that takes a little longer but is more scenic.
 Just continue further west on Route 70 and enter Pittsburgh from the south on Route 43.

 If time and budget allow, you could stop for a night of two at Nemacolin Resort and explore the beautiful Laurel Highlands area.
 A Laurel Highlands stopover is ideal for touring the many Frank Lloyd Wright homes in the area, including the UNESCO World Heritage site, Fallingwater.
 Alternatively, you can book a Fallingwater group tour with Viator that includes round-trip transportation from Pittsburgh.